FCC deems Russian antivirus software Kaspersky a national security threat

 In a public statement, Kaspersky argued the FCC’s decision was “not based on any technical assessment of Kaspersky products . . . [but] is a response to the geopolitical climate” following Russia’s invasion of Ukraine.
 “Kaspersky will continue to assure its partners and customers on the quality and integrity of its products, and remains ready to cooperate with U.S. government agencies,” it said.

 According to Kaspersky, its clients include more than 240,000 companies and 400 million users.
-In addition to antivirus software, it has also provided investigations into a number of international hacking incidents.
+In addition to antivirus software, it has also provided investigations into a number of international hacking attacks.